okso-hub/Weather-Fetcher/README.md

 API for this project: https://openweathermap.org/

-After running the program you can enter the city you want to know the weather condition as well as the temperature about.
+After running the program you can enter the city you want to know the weather condition, the temperature and the actual wind speed about.

 ```
 ❯ python3 main.py
-Enter a city name: Hamburg
+Enter a city name: hamburg
-Weather: broken clouds
+Information is shown for Hamburg
+Weather condition: light intensity drizzle
-Temperature: 6.07°`
+Temperature: 5.98°C
+Wind speed: 14.83 km/h
 ```